All Episodes

 We get a lot of truck drivers calling.

-I'm not in front of my job.
+I'm out from my job.

 Well, I appreciate it.